 Plan a party!
 Gather friends for a dinner party.
 A progressive dinner party with your neighbors is a fun way to get out of your apartment without actually leaving the building – have one neighbor host the hors d’oeuvres, another the salad, and so on through dessert.
 Or host a wine-tasting party.
 Organize a game night with family and friends.
 Learn to play a new card game such as poker or bridge, then get a group of friends together and take turns hosting the game night, complete with food and drinks.

-Don’t let ice, record-breaking snowfall, and freezing temperatures get you down!
+Don’t let ice, snow, and freezing temperatures get you down!
 Instead, use it as an opportunity to survey your space and make some changes, find a project, plan a great getaway, or bond with family and friends over new games and great food.